 Vermont Interfaith Power & Light (VTIPL) exists to serve Vermont faith communities in their efforts to address the climate crisis.
 VTIPL helps faith communities and their individual members to be better stewards of Creation by using energy wisely, thereby reducing greenhouse gas emissions.

 Vermont Interfaith Power and Light on Facebook

 Another way to keep track of VTIPL's activities is on our Facebook page.
 If you are on Facebook, visit us at https://www.facebook.com/VermontInterfaithPowerLight and "like us!

 Students at Middlebury College produced videos highlighting Vermont Interfaith Power and Light.
 They can be viewed at http://www.youtube.com/user/VTInterfaith; http://www.youtube.com/watch?v=7udOc7VZjX8; and http://www.youtube.com/watch?v=EulE9KOR974&list=TL7DkJVpKiqUyYMZ3Jlzpgsa...

 One of the ways VTIPL helps congregations is by providing energy audits (also called energy assessments) of houses of worship and other religious buildings.
-The service is free to congregations that request this assistance, and VTIPL asks each participating congregation to commit to acting on the recommendations to improve the energy efficiency of their religious building.
+The service is free to congregations that request this assistance.
+VTIPL asks each participating congregation to commit to using the recommendations to guide their ongoing efforts to improve the energy efficiency of their religious building.
 Click the file attachment below for the form to request an energy assessment; send an email to firstname.lastname@example.org for more information.